SpaceCat-Chan/walp/bindings.md

 &nbsp;
 `write_string_to_ptr(string: SSI, ptr: i32, len: 32) -> bool`
 writes the string to the pointer without null termination.
-if the string doesn't exist, nothing is written and false is returned else true is returned.
+if the string doesn't exist, nothing is written and false is returned, else true is returned.

 &nbsp;
 `delete_string(string: SSI)`